ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

   <br />
 </center>

-From newbies finding their first workflow to senior developers keeping up with new packages, we all struggle to keep up with the intersection of the new and the useful in Python.
+From newbies finding their first workflow to senior developers keeping up with new packages and trends, everyone struggles to keep up with the intersection of *the new and the useful* with Python.

-**This post cuts through the fog with a *Hypermodern* Python toolbox** - a suite of tools to manage Python, format code, ensure type safety and pretty print to your terminal.
+**This post cuts through the fog with a *Hypermodern* Python toolbox** - a collection of the latest tools that are becoming standard for many Python developers.

 <br />

 ## Python 3.10

-Python 3.10 has added better error messages - it's had a large positive impact on my Python development.
+**Python 3.10 added better error messages** - it's had a large positive impact on my Python development.

 The code below has a mistake.
 We try to assign a value to the first element of `data`, mistakenly refering to the non-existent `datas` variable instead: